sridharraghunathan/datingapp/client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## command to start the application local Angular Application
+ng serve

+## Command to start the application server side
+dotnet watch run

+## SQL server is used for the database backend in local
+## Post man tool was used for API testing